koehme/icariusos/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-icariusOS is my personal, experimental x86 KERNEL.
-I'm building it to better understand how an OS works.
+icariusOS is my personal, experimental x86 kernel.
+I am building this operating system to better understand how an OS really works – from the ground up.
+It is a big challenge, because I have full control over the whole system – and that makes it very exciting!

+Think about it: drawing to the framebuffer, managing memory, building a file system – doing all of this in your own kernel is not easy.
+In 32-bit mode, things are more detailed and maybe a bit old-school.
+You must work with limited memory and smaller resources – but that makes it even more interesting for me.

+Why did I choose 32-bit instead of 64-bit?
+It was a practical decision.
+For 32-bit kernels, there are many more tutorials, documentation and example projects.
+That makes learning easier and helps me understand faster.

+Of course, I know that a hobby kernel will never compete with Linux or Windows – one lifetime is not enough for that 😉.
+But that’s not my goal anyway.

-I'm NOT trying to create the next big Linux or anything like that – this is all about the FUN and CHALLENGE of building my own OS from SCRATCH, step by step.
-It's a learning project, and I’m enjoying EVERY BIT of it.
+I don’t want to create the next big Linux.
+This is about fun, challenge and learning.
+I am building my own operating system from scratch, step by step – and I enjoy writing every single line of code.

 ![Boot Demo](assets/icariusOS.gif)